Lokalise

-Lokalise is localization platform designed to help teams adapt digital content for multilingual audiences.
-Formerly known as a translation management system (TMS), Lokalise has evolved to offer AI translation as a service and plug-and-play automation while serving as a central hub for managing translations across mobile apps, websites, software, games, and other digital products.
+Lokalise is a localization platform and translation management system.
 The company is headquartered remotely and operates globally.

 Overview

 Founded in 2017, Lokalise is a B2B SaaS company that streamlines the localization process for product, development, design, marketing, and localization teams.
 The platform integrates with over 60 third-party tools, including GitHub, GitLab, Figma, Contentful, and Zendesk.
 Lokalise combines human translation with AI orchestration, automatically choosing between multiple AI engines based on context, language pair, and content type.

 History

 Lokalise was founded in 2017 in Riga, Latvia, by Nick Ustinov and Petr Antropov, who identified a need for a developer-centric localization platform that could integrate into modern software workflows.
 Drawing from their own experiences in software development, they aimed to create a solution that would streamline the localization process for agile teams.

 Initially bootstrapped, Lokalise achieved early traction through a product-led growth strategy, attracting a customer base across various industries.
 In September 2020, the company raised its first external funding, securing $6 million in a Series A round led by Mike Chalfen, with participation from Capital300 and several angel investors, including Andrey Khusid (Miro), Nicolas Dessaigne (Algolia), and Des Traynor (Intercom).
 This investment enabled Lokalise to expand its team, enhance its platform, and transition to a fully remote work model.

 Building on this momentum, Lokalise announced a $50 million Series B funding round in December 2021, led by CRV, with participation from Creandum, Dawn Capital, and existing investors such as Chalfen Ventures, 3VC, and S16VC.
 This round enabled the company to enhance its AI capabilities, build out enterprise-grade features, and grow its team across engineering, sales, and customer success.
 Around this time, Lokalise began expanding its use case coverage beyond core product localization to include marketing and support content.

 In October 2023, Lokalise underwent a leadership transition, with Sophie Krishnan appointed as the new CEO.
 Krishnan brought experience in scaling SaaS businesses.
 Co-founders Ustinov and Antropov remained involved, with Ustinov taking on the role of Chief Innovation Officer and Antropov focusing on strategy and corporate development.

 As of today, the company has expanded its customer base to over 3,000 organizations worldwide, including clients like Mastercard, Toyota, HP, Revolut, Notion, and Yelp.